Disability insurance riders explained

 Along with life insurance, long term disability insurance is one of the most important forms of financial protection you can have.
-According to Guardian research, 3 in 10 households have experienced at least one disability leave in the past ten years – and 55% say it had a major or devastating financial impact on their household.1
+According to Guardian research, 3 in 10 households have had.
+A main wage earner experience at least one injury, illness, or condition that resulted in either a short-term or long-term disability leave in the past ten years – and just 40% felt that they were financially well-prepared prior to the leave of absence.1

 Get a long term disability insurance quote